oduwa/RWAndroidTryout/Part1_edited.markdown

 * You set the ambient peek mode to **AMBIENT_PEEK_MODE_HIDDEN** meaning cards won't be displayed when the watch face enters ambient mode.
 * You set the background visibility to **BACKGROUND_VISIBILITY_INTERRUPTIVE** which means the background of the card should be shown briefly, but only if that card represents an interruptive notification.
 * And finally, you declare that you don't want the system time to be displayed because you're going to draw it manually.

+[This page](http://developer.android.com/reference/android/support/wearable/watchface/WatchFaceStyle.Builder.html) provides a list of methods you can use to define a watch face style.

 With the watch face style defined, you now need to implement the necessary callbacks.
 But first, let's take a look at a selection of the callbacks available to get a better idea of how watch faces behave: